 Remediating the structure of your house is one thing.
 Soft goods like books, pillows, and curtains are another matter.
 Remediators may be able to restore some of them.
 Depending on the degree of mold damage and your degree of sensitivity, you may need to get rid of some items.
 (6)

 If you’re renting an apartment, it may be easier to move out of the moldy building.
 Just be careful not to take mold-contaminated items with you.

 Chronic mold illness can leave you feeling stuck in a super-sensitive mode and uncertain about how to get better.
 But many individuals have beat mold toxicity.
 So can you.

 First, you need to stop any water damage and minimize your exposure to mold.
 That includes addressing mold problems in your home or workplace.
 This often requires professional remediation.

 Once you address the source of mold, you can focus on detoxifying your body.

-BioActive Carbon-based supplements help bind and get rid of mold toxins in your body.
-They also provide essential, highly absorbable minerals that you need to heal.
-Using supplements to support your oxygen level and the thyroid gland is helpful as well.
+Binders can help get rid of mold toxins in your body as well as provide additional support.
+Using natural aid to support your oxygen level and the thyroid gland is helpful as well.

 Have you spent significant time in a water-damaged building?
 Could mold toxicity be part of your chronic health issues?